pyusb/pyusb/docs/tutorial.rst

 the first one found.

 Then, we look for the endpoint we are interested.
 We search it inside the first interface we have.
-After finding the endpoint, we send data to it.
+After finding the endpoint, we send the data to it.

 If we know the endpoint address in advance, we could just call the ``write`` function from the device object::